 Jean-Michel has more than 20 years expertise in clinical development plan design from phase I to IV and writing of key regulatory documents.
 He has an international and wide range of experiences in various company types from biotech (Ablynx, AB Science, Diatos) to major pharmaceutical companies (Glaxo, Eli Lilly, Sanofi) and Clinical Research Organisations (Harrison Clinical Research).

-HEAD OF BIOMARKER DISCOVERY
+HEAD OF METAGENOMIC DISCOVERY

 Alessandra joined Enterome in March 2014 where she is leading the biomarker discovery and development activities.
 She has developed and industrialized the first full quantitative metagenomics pipeline to translate metagenomics research into diagnostics.
 Prior to joining Enterome she was CSO of Tcland Expression, Assistant Professor at Scripps Florida and senior research scientist at Merck & Co.
 She has been awarded honorary positions in US and UK academia (Research Professorship at Florida Atlantic University and Senior Lectureship at King’s College London) and is the founder to Luxia Scientific, a consulting firm specialized in advising investment funds.
 Alessandra holds a DPhil from the University of Oxford in Clinical Medicine and an MSc in Biometry.